TV 101 TV Writing Fundamentals Seminar

 4 pilots sold, 18 movies sold

-Steven wrote on AMC’s Emmy-award winning comedy series, THE LOT.
-As well, he recently sold an original one-hour pilot, DORIAN GRAY, to NBC/Universal and another pilot to MTV.
-Steven has sold and been hired to write 4 pilots and 18 movies.
-He wrote a movie for Lifetime that broke a ratings record for the network.
+Steven has sold or been hired to write 4 pilots and 18 movies.
+He has sold pilots to NBC/Universal, MTV, and his epic historical drama, THE ROTHSCHILDS, is now prepping in the EU.
+Steven got his start in television writing for AMC’s Emmy-award winning comedy series, THE LOT.
 He has developed original series for Relativity TV, Lawrence Fishburne, Andrew Panay, and Mark Wolper.
-Steven is currently developing a biopic on screen legend Rita Hayworth to star Eva Longoria.
-He is best known for writing the Lionsgate film, THE CAT’S MEOW, starring Kirsten Dunst, Eddie Izzard, and directed by Peter Bogdanovich, chronicling a murder that was rumored to have taken place on board William Randolph Hearst’s yacht in 1924.
-He has also written features for Disney, Paramount, and many other companies.
+His Lifetime MOW broke a ratings record for the network.
+Steven is best known for writing the Lionsgate film, THE CAT’S MEOW, starring Kirsten Dunst, Eddie Izzard, and directed by Peter Bogdanovich, chronicling a murder that was rumored to have taken place on board William Randolph Hearst’s yacht in 1924.
+He has also written features for Disney, Paramount, and many others.
+Steven just published his first graphic novel, STOKER & WELLS, to rave reviews from LA Weekly, Indie Comics, and other publications.
+The property is currently being shopped as a limited series.
 Steven is a graduate of New York University’s Film School, a twice-published Samuel French playwright, and a member of the Writers Guild of America.